 Harley-Davidson model names sometimes look like a foreign language.
 Or code.
-But there is some reason behind all that alphabet soup.
+But there is some rationale behind all that alphabet soup.

 Here's a quick and dirty crash course in H-D nomenclature.
 This is not comprehensive or complete.
 Factory records are even spotty from some time periods (there was a big fire in the 1950s), and Harley built and did strange stuff over the years.
 Respected Harley historians aren’t even in agreement on many aspects of things, especially regarding the early bikes.
-Remember, the original shop in Milwaukee was akin to your modern bike shop.
+Remember, the original shop in Milwaukee was akin to your modern custom bike shop.
 It was just a few fellows wrenching away on bikes being built on wooden tables.

 Super-glossed-over early-ish Harley-Davidson history

 Harley made some items you might not immediately associate with their brand.
 Thumpers.
 Peashooter flat-trackers.
 A BMW boxer copy.
 They licensed Aermacchi small-displacement bikes, which were sold as H-D products.
-They built snowmobiles and golf carts.
-Harley even had the Nova project in the 1980s with the code name "Nova," which was a liquid-cooled V-4.
+They built snowmobiles and golf carts and even fishing boats.
+Harley even had project in the 1980s with the code name "Nova," which was a liquid-cooled V-4.

 None of this is particularly important, but you need to know that Harley was making bikes from the very beginning of motorized history, and they were crude and rough, made to last even if they were not too refined.
 Harleys are infinitely rebuildable right up through the Evo engine, and usually, the value they command makes it worthwhile to do so.
 The proliferation of Sportster parts alone speaks to the vastness of this demand.
 If you see an old Shovel on the road, chances are it’s on its third overbore, and probably has had six owners.

-The Harley Softail utilizes ST frames (usually — sometimes they are simply an “S,” like in the FLS Softail Slim...
-I hate you, Harley).
-Touring frames with fork-mounted fairings are H frames, and Touring frames with frame-mounted fairings are T frames.
-Dynas are D frames.
-Rockers, a crazy variation of the Softail, were given the letters FXCW.
+Touring frames with fork-mounted fairings currently begin with FLHT, and Touring frames with frame-mounted fairings are FLT.
+Dynas were D frames.
+Rockers, a crazy wide-tire variation of the Softail, were given the letters FXCW.
 Rubber-mounted Big Twins with narrow frames became the FXR we previously mentioned.
 Designed by a young Erik Buell, they are easily picked out by a metric-style “triangle” of frame tubes joining under the saddle.
-V-RODs are their own bastard child.
-“VRSC” anywhere is a V-ROD.
-Next to nothing on them interchanges with a “normal” Harley.

 The rest of the letters after the first two, three or four represent options, but they are inconsistent.
 D, for instance, could be "Deuce" or "Dyna."
 Some common ones are:

 - WG: Wide Glide